ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 The `gene_constraint` parameter allows the users to define constraints to be enforced (as much as possible) when selecting a value for a gene.
 For example, this constraint is enforced when applying mutation to make sure the new gene value after mutation meets the gene constraint.

 The default value of this parameter is `None` which means no genes have constraints.
-It can be assigned a list but the length of this list must be equal to the number of genes as specified by the `num_gene` parameter.
+It can be assigned a list but the length of this list must be equal to the number of genes as specified by the `num_genes` parameter.

 When assigned a list, the allowed values for each element are: